crawlab-team/crawlab-docs/en/Installation/Kubernetes.md

 ### 3. Next step

-Please refer to the [crawler section](../Spider/README.md) for details on how to use Crawlab.
+Please refer to the [spider section](../Spider/README.md) for details on how to use Crawlab.